Skip to main content

 }

-JavaScript code executed in an isolated V8 sandbox:
+Each entity can define two optional JavaScript snippets, both executed in an isolated V8 sandbox:

 print('Processing user:', userId);